List of Bakugan Battle Brawlers characters: Floria

 Nurzak's deceased daughter.
 Apparently, Nurzak had preferred battling in the front over making strategies in the back.
 Because of his attitude, when he led a group of soldiers, which included Floria, on an attack, they were killed in battle.
 It is likely that because of Floria's death, Nurzak favored strategizing before making an attack.
 While telling Fabia this story, he mentions that she reminds him of Floria.
 After saving Fabia from being carried away by the water, he has a vision of Floria while being carried away himself.
 He apologizes for not being able to protect her, but he is glad that he managed to save Fabia.

 Code Eve

 The Mother Light of all Bakugan, who was inside the Sacred Orb.
 She created the first two bakugan the Genesis Dragonoid who created Vestroia and was the ancestor to the bakugan who resides there and was Drago direct ancestor and the Daraknoid who was the ancestor to the Bakugan of Neathia and Gundalia and was the direct ancestor to Darak.

 Season 4

+Dylan

-DylanDylan appears to be some sort of dealer inside Bakugan Interspace.
+Dylan appears to be some sort of dealer inside Bakugan Interspace.
 He is seen licking a blue and yellow striped lollipop.
 Both the Brawlers and Team Anubias find him quite annoying.
 In episode 20 "True Colours", it was revealed that he was actually a collection of data in human form created by Bakugan Interspace to cater to the desire of brawlers for more intense battles.
 In episode 23 he helps for Marucho to send a message for his dad.